Ethena New York Sexual Harassment Training Course Primer

 The city that never sleeps?
-More like the city that never sleeps on its responsibility to support the folks who work there, right?
-Here are the latest New York City sexual harassment training resources and updates for employees in the state who may experience or witness sexual harassment at work.
+More like the city that never sleeps on its responsibility to support the folks who work there.
+Discover the latest New York sexual harassment training resources and updates for employees who might experience — or witness — sexual harassment at work.

 In addition to the state law, under New York City’s Human Rights Law, sexual harassment refers to a form of gender-based discrimination, and is unwelcome verbal or physical behavior based on a person’s gender.